 For adults the DRIs are broken down into 4 primary age groups: 19-30 years, 31-50 years, 51-70 years, and >70 years of age.
 You may notice that among the two highest age groups, the “51-70 years” of age group overlaps between “older adults” and younger adults.

-There are two minerals that older adults need less of as the age - sodium and chloride.
+There are one mineral that older adults need less of as the age chloride.
 The DRIs for these minerals are the same for both men and women.